TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Codify.md

 <br />

-2.- And the second has to do with what is executing the script, since as we can see every time we execute it the password that is in the /root/.creds file is being leaked, so if we listen with a program like pspy, we can surely capture it.
+2.- And the second has to do with what is executing the script, since as we can see `every time we execute` it the `password` that is in the `/root/.creds` file is `being leaked`, so if we listen with a program like `pspy`, we can surely `capture it`.

 <br />